qulle/oltb/README_INTERNAL.md

     }),
     new InfoTool({
         title: 'Hey!',
-        content: '<p>This is a <em>modal window</em>, here you can place some text about your application or links to external resources.</p>',
+        content: '<p>This is a <strong>modal window</strong>, here you can place some text about your application or links to external resources.</p>',
         click: function() {
             console.log('InfoTool clicked');
         }